ArcGIS Blog

 ArcGIS Business Analyst

-Build tabular infographics from scratch in ArcGIS Business Analyst Web App
+Build tabular infographics and convert classic reports to the new style in ArcGIS Business Analyst Web App

 How can I build a tabular infographic from scratch?

-This panel will be modified with customized data from the data browser or an existing classic report.
-It is useful to clear the table’s contents so that you can use it as a blank table template with preset styling.
-Hover over the table and click Edit to open the editor window.
+Hover over the template and click Open.
+This template will be modified with customized data from the data browser or an existing classic report.
+It is useful to clear each panel’s contents so that you can use it as a blank template with preset styling.
+Hover over a table and click Edit to open the editor window

 In the editor window, clear the contents of the table.
 Select all of the cells in the table and press the Delete key on your keyboard.
 Or select all the cells and click the Settings button, click the Modify table tab, and click Clear cells.
 Click Apply to save the changes.

-Now that you have a blank table with the tabular infographic styling, you can add variables starting either from the data browser or from an existing classic report.
+Now you have a blank table with the tabular infographic styling.
+You can continue clearing the contents in the template or start adding new content, such as a new header and footer or variables in the tables.
+You can add variables starting either from the data browser or from an existing classic report.

 How do I add variables from the data browser to a custom tabular infographic?